Privacy policy

 Consent

-As a supporter of War on Want we will always ask for explicit consent to send marketing and fundraising emails, and text messages.
+War on Want will always ask for explicit consent to contact you by email, SMS or other digital messages like WhatsApp for our campaigns, fundraising, or other marketing activities.
 We will also ask if you want to be contacted by phone.
 All our telemarketing campaigns are checked with the Telephone Preference Service and Fundraising Preference Service to make sure that we do not make contact if you do not want to receive marketing communications from us.

-You can of course withdraw consent at any time by contacting our supporter care team on 020 7324 5040 or email support@waronwant.org.
+You can withdraw your consent at any time by contacting our supporter care team on 020 7324 5040 or email support@waronwant.org.

 If you volunteer with War on Want we will always ask for permission to process personal information.